advaithca/OS_stuff/README.md

-# CPU Scheduling Algorithms
+# OS STUFF
 **********
-Implementations of a few CPU scheduling algorithms in Python
+Some OS stuff written in Python